Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-8-godala-et-al/README.md

 Answer: Cyanma Hotel offers the best transportation where you can feel your the owner and I assure that you can come and go home safely, yes we offer pick-up and drop - off  by land, air and ocean we have different kind of transportation.

+5. Are there any major events taking place at or near the hotel during your stay?

+ "Cyanma Hotel events"
+* Outdoor Concert
+* Trade show
+* Pool party
+* Wedding
+* Festivals and parties
+* Night Cinema/ Movie Marathon
+* Dance show/ talent show case

 📝 Authors 📝